What happens if you plagiarize?

 The consequences of plagiarism vary depending on the type of plagiarism and the context in which it occurs.
 For example, submitting a whole paper by someone else will have the most severe consequences, while accidental citation errors are considered less serious.

 As an academic or professional, plagiarizing seriously damages your reputation.
-You might also lose your research funding and/or your job, and you could even face legal consequences for copyright infringement.
+You might also lose your research funding or your job, and you could even face legal consequences for copyright infringement.